Myanmar president and Suu Kyi confidant Htin Kyaw resigns

 Htin Kyaw is the son of a revered poet and helped run Suu Kyi's charitable foundation before taking over the presidency.

-According to an official biography, he studied at the University of London's Institute of Computer Science from 1971 to 1972.
+According to an official biography, Htin Kyaw studied at the University of London's Institute of Computer Science from 1971 to 1972.

 In a varied career he worked as a university teacher and also held positions in the finance and national planning and foreign affairs ministries in the late 1970s and 80s before retiring from government service as the military tightened its grip.